matus-tomlein/ddist_assignment_tester/README.md

 - `write POSITION CLIENT_NAME MESSAGE` - write a message to the text area at the position
 - `test1 SERVER1_NAME CLIENT_NAME SERVER2_NAME`

+# Contributing

+Feel free to contribute new test cases or bug fixes using pull requests.

 # Disclaimer

-This project is my personal project, not part of the course.
+This is my personal project, not part of the course.